 to each other and working together to solve local problems to make a better

 place for everyone." - Nathan H. North Hill Communities working group member

 What communities are involved?

-The Westbrook Communities Local Growth Plan initiative includes the communities of: Wildwood, Spruce Cliff, Westgate, Rosscarrock, Shaganappi, Glendale, Killarney/Glengarry, Glenbrook and the portions of Upper Scarboro/Sunalta West and Richmond that are west of Crowchild Trail.
+The Westbrook Communities Local Area Plan initiative includes the communities of: Wildwood, Spruce Cliff, Westgate, Rosscarrock, Shaganappi, Glendale, Killarney/Glengarry, Glenbrook and the portions of Upper Scarboro/Sunalta West and Richmond that are west of Crowchild Trail.

 What is the deadline for applying to the group?